 Prior to weaving, the women treat the cotton threads with nixtamal, which is prepared with corn and lime to make the threads thicker and sturdier.
-Weaving a standard size shawl can take up to a week, and it is finished off by hand, braiding the fringe into elaborate patterns.
+Weaving a standard size shawl can take up to a week, and it is finished off by hand, braiding the fringe into delicate and elaborate patterns.